Dylan-Kerler/bookings-dapp/README.md

 Chain ID: `1337`

+## Step 3

 Import this private key into Metamask:

 ```
 d81780450e195fc89a88f3221b1a9410f1904fbe224b35818010b07eada8ddb3
 ```

+This will give you a balance of 1000 Ether to test with.

 In metamask, switch to the account that you just imported and switch to the ganache network that you just added.